-The Executive LLM program began in the Fall 2008 semester with the goal of attracting the best tax attorneys in the country and removing the geographic constraints to the study of our U.S. tax code.
-The program started small, with 50 attorneys, and has slowly grown to approximately 100 attorneys by the end of the second academic year.
+The Executive LLM program began in the Fall 2008 semester with the goal of attracting the best tax attorneys in the country and removing the geographic constraints to the study of our US tax code.
+The program started small, with 50 attorneys, and grew to approximately 100 attorneys by the end of the second academic year.
 Applications may be submitted for either a fall or spring start, and summer classes may be available as well.

 Exams aren’t usually thought of by prospective students, but they present an important logistical issue.
-Students in the executive program are currently eligible to use the remote proctor examination device.
-This device is exclusively available for Executive LL.M. students and is not available to full-time or part-time tax LL.M. students, J.D. students, etc. It allows executive LL.M. students to examine in their home or office, subject to video and audio monitoring.
-The date of the exam is fixed and cannot be changed except in exigent circumstances, exactly as with our on campus students.
-Some adjustments can be made for executive LL.M. students in other time zones to avoid early morning or late night testing and so that they can test during our hours of technical support availability.
-Students beginning in the fall of 2010 will incur a fee of $150 to obtain the remote proctor device, which we intend to use as a means of proctoring exams remotely for the near future.
+Students in the Executive LLM degree program are currently eligible to take remote exams using Exam4 software and their remote proctoring system.
+This service allows Executive LLM students to examine in their home or office, subject to video and audio monitoring.
+The date of each course exam is fixed and cannot be changed except in exigent circumstances, exactly as with our on-campus students.
+Some adjustments can be made for Executive LLM students in other time zones to avoid early morning or late night testing and so that they can test during our hours of technical support availability.

-Aside from the tax procedure and residence requirement, students are free to design their programs to suit their individual needs.
+Aside from the requirement to complete a course in tax procedure, students are free to design their curriculum to suit their individual needs.
 One course that all students should consider taking is “Taxation of Property Transactions.”
 This course gives you a "basis" in the issues and concepts that pervade tax law.
 The instructors in the more advanced courses assume that all students have mastered this material and do not spend class time reviewing these issues and concepts.

 For those students interested in designing their program of study to concentrate on areas of particular interest, the Graduate Tax Program provides suggested courses of study for the following areas: General Taxation, Business Taxation, International Taxation, Estate Planning, and Tax Policy.